 Where can I get started?

 There is good news.
 In the Accenture survey, fully 99% of employees surveyed said they felt responsible for a customer’s data and information.
-Healthcare cyber security training starts with a sense of responsibility that comes with appropriate cyber security awareness training.
+Healthcare cyber security training builds on that sense of responsibility with appropriate cyber security awareness training.

 If an employee touches a computer, they need to be trained.
 This seems fairly straightforward, but protecting your customers with a solid cyber security training may not be so simple.
 Here’s how to get started.